Merchant's Mill Pond,NC

 Camping at Merchant's Millpond

 If you're up to it, you can camp at the park.
 There are several primitive kayak and backpack campsites at the park.
-If you don't want to completely rough it, there are 25 car campsites available.
-The car sites provide a picnic table and grill with a washroom, drinking water, and showers nearby.
-The primitive sites have pit toilets and no drinking water.
-So be sure to take water with you.
+These sites have pit toilets and no water.
+So be sure to take plenty of water with you.

 Our paddling trip

-Turtle at Merchant's Mill pond
+Turtle at Merchant's Millpond

 Merchant's Millpond

-If you paddle the mllpond, you should pick up a map at the ranger station.
-It shows the numerous bouy trails.
-Each tral is marked with a different color bouy.
-The trails are useful because It can be easy to get confused on the pond.The buoy trails get you unconfused.
+If you paddle the Millpond, you should pick up a map at the ranger station.
+It shows the numerous marked trails.
+Each trail is marked with a different color buoy.
+The trails are useful because it can be easy to get confused on the pond--especially if you weave in and out of the trees.
+The buoy trails get you unconfused.

 Merchant's Millpond